eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 + through-silicon, via semiconductor manufacturing for 3-D ICs
 + wafer mounting
 + wafer backgrinding and polishing
+	- synonyms of wafer backgrinding:
+		* backlap
+		* backfinish
+		* wafer thinning
 + wafer bonding and wafer stacking, 3-D ICs and MEMS
 + redistribution layer manufacturing, for WLCSP packages (or wafer-level packaging)
 + wafer bumping
 	- for flip chip BGA, flip chip ball grid array
 	- for WLCSP packages (or wafer-level packaging)
 + die cutting or wafer dicing
+	- separate the dies from the wafer